How to Reset Your PIN in Windows 11

 What is Windows Hello and PIN?

-Windows Hello lets you sign in to your Windows 11 PC using a PIN, your face, or your fingerprint instead of a password.
-Your PIN is like a special code just for your computer, making it safer because it only works on that device.
+Windows Hello offers ways to sign in to your Windows 11 PC without a traditional password, using options like a PIN, your face, or fingerprint.
+A Windows 11 PIN is a special code tied only to your computer, making it a more secure way to log in than a standard password.

 Why use a PIN instead of a password?